ttuannguyen/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Upon checking the Rails server, I discovered a NameError and fixed the class name (from Toys to Toy) in the create action.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: There was an Unexpected end of JSON input.
+I included 'render json:' in the update action.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: After initiating a delete action, I saw no route for it.
+I updated the resources in routes to include all of the CRUD actions.